AI and the Future of Asian Health: Advancing Precision Medicine Through Human Insight and Technology

 This event is open to:

-This talk marks the first in a special series of Stanford CARE Community Health Talks on AI in Asian Health, highlighting how artificial intelligence is shaping the future of medicine and medical education.
+This talk launches a special Stanford CARE Community Health Talk series on AI in Asian Health, exploring how artificial intelligence is transforming medicine in ways that can better address the unique needs of Asian and Asian American populations.

-In this kickoff session, Dr. Jonathan H. Chen will explore how human expertise and AI can work together to improve diagnosis, prevention, and treatment—while maintaining the empathy and understanding that define great care.
-Drawing from his experience as both a physician and biomedical informatics scientist, Dr. Chen will discuss how AI is being used to make health care more efficient, personalized, and data-driven.
+In this kickoff session, Dr. Jonathan H. Chen will examine how human expertise and AI can work together to improve diagnosis, prevention, and treatment—particularly in tackling health disparities, cultural nuances, and underrepresentation in data that impact Asian communities.
+He will also emphasize the importance of preserving empathy and human understanding at the core of patient care.
+Drawing on his experience as both a physician and biomedical informatics scientist, Dr. Chen will share how AI is making healthcare more efficient, personalized, and data-driven.

-He will also highlight his leadership in integrating AI into the Stanford School of Medicine curriculum, preparing the next generation of physicians to use technology responsibly and effectively in patient care.
-Dr. Chen will offer insights into how these advancements can enhance precision health and bring new opportunities to improve health across Asian and global communities.
+Dr. Chen will also highlight his leadership in integrating AI into the Stanford School of Medicine curriculum, preparing future physicians to use these technologies responsibly and effectively.
+He will discuss how these advances are shaping precision health, especially for populations where differences in genetics, environment, and access to care require more tailored and inclusive approaches.

-In the following sessions of this special series, Stanford CARE will explore how AI could advance research and treatment for diseases that affect Asian and Asian American populations, including gastric cancer, head and neck cancer, and other conditions where technology is opening new possibilities for prevention and care.
+Upcoming sessions in this series will explore how AI can advance research and treatment for diseases that disproportionately affect Asian and Asian American populations, including gastric cancer, head and neck cancer, and other conditions where innovation is opening new possibilities for prevention and care.

-Join us for this engaging talk to learn how technology and humanity can come together to shape the future of Asian health and medicine.
+Join us to discover how technology and human insight can come together to shape a more equitable and effective future for Asian health.

 Speaker: